-Oil shocks and the zero bound on nominal interest rates
+Imperfect credibility and the zero lower bound on the nominal interest rate

 Commodity Prices and Labour Market Dynamics in Small Open Economies

 We investigate the connection between commodity price shocks and unemployment in advanced resource-rich small open economies from an empirical and theoretical perspective.
 Shocks to commodity prices are shown to influence labour market conditions primarily through the real exchange rate.
 The empirical impact of commodity price shocks is obtained from estimating a panel vector autoregression; a positive price shock is found to expand the components of GDP, to cause the real exchange rate to appreciate, and to improve labour market conditions.
 For every one percent increase in commodity prices, ...

 The Effects of Foreign Shocks when Interest Rates are at Zero

 In a two-country DSGE model, the effects of foreign demand shocks on the home country are greatly amplified if the home economy is constrained by the zero lower bound on policy interest rates.
 This result applies even to countries that are relatively closed to trade such as the United States.
 Departing from many of the existing closed-economy models, the duration of the liquidity trap is determined endogenously.
 Adverse foreign shocks can extend the duration of the trap, implying more contractionary effects for the home country.
 The home economy is more vulnerable to adverse foreign shocks if ...